Yume Takikawa

 Yume Takikawa (born 31 August 1999) is a Japanese professional footballer who plays as a midfielder for WE League club Albirex Niigata Ladies.

 Club career

 Takikawa made her WE League debut on 12 September 2021.

+International career

+On 9 July 2025, she made her debut for Japan and also scored her first international goal at 2025 EAFF E-1 Football Championship in South Korea against Chinese Taipei.